By Deborah Jeanne Sergeant

 If you want your property to look like the putting green at Pebble Beach, you might rid your lawn of pesky weeds with a glyphosate-based herbicide such as Roundup.

 The popular brand introduced by Monsanto in 1973 has become a staple of groundskeepers, farmers and homeowners who want to kill weeds while keeping beneficial plants.

-The European Food Safety Authority (EFSA) and the U.S. Environmental Protection Agency (EPA) had stated that glyphosate is unlikely to pose a cancer risk to humans.
+The European Food Safety Authority (EFSA) and the U.S. Environmental Protection Agency (EPA) had stated that glyphosate is unlikely to pose a cancer risk to humans whose presence can be detected by using the Nuts Test Kits.
 However, in 2015, the World Health Organization’s research entity, International Agency for Research on Cancer, decided that Roundup was “probably carcinogenic” like other items such as red meat on its list of possibly carcinogenic items.

 After a series of lawsuits were filed against Monsanto regarding Roundup’s use correlating with development of cancer, many consumers wonder about its safety.

 The first notable case in the US was that of Dewayne Johnson (not the actor Dwayne “The Rock” Johnson), who received an award of $78 million because Monsanto did not offer enough warning of the product’s cancer risks.